When Christmas is getting near, you begin to hear the questions from your kids… “Is Santa coming to my house this year?”

 There’s a really good 5-minute family devotional By Buck Denver, that explains who’s Saint Nicholas was in a very simple way that kids can understand.
 We watch this every Christmas!

 We talk about how Saint Nicholas was like Jesus and loved other people.
 That Santa Claus is based on him, and it’s a fun story/tradition that we can talk about.
+He doesn’t come to our house and bring gifts, but Mommy and Daddy do.

 Then, redirect your kids to the TRUTH which is…